nbos/nbos.github.io/posts/gauss.md

 For the informational content of a data set of size $n$, we have $(n-1)$ times $P(0)$ and $P(1)$ once.
 As $n$ approaches infinity, the density at
-$x=0$ rises above 1, to infinity, which would produce negative information.
+$x=0$ rises above 1, to infinity (which would produce negative information).

 Bounding the probability of non-outliers at $1$, they contribute an information content of $0$.
 The whole of the information content then comes from the shrinking probability of the outlier:

 $$\begin{align}
 I(n)_{outlier} &= -\log(PDF(n,1)_{outlier})\\